Superior-925/TodoAppServer_PostgreSQL/README.md

 You can set another PORT if PORT 3030 already use.
-You will also need to create a new "test" role or any other with privileges on creating and using databases for in PostgreSQL.
+You will also need to create a new "test" role or any other with privileges on creating and using databases in PostgreSQL.

 - Install dependencies by NPM